GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 ## Outlook and conclusions

-There are plans for further UI and UX improvements the Chrome team is working on and the team is also investigating potentially more aggressive auto-blocking of permissions based on prior behavior.
+There are plans for further UI and UX improvements.
+The Chrome team is already working on them and investigating potentially more aggressive auto-blocking of permissions based on prior behavior.
 You will learn about the news here once these plans mature.

 Concluding, the new UI reduces the perceived insistence on a decision and improves the browsing